community-libs/vaurien/docs/source/index.rst

 Extending vaurien
 =================

-Vaurien comes with a handful of useful handlers, but you can create your own handlers and plug them in a configuration file.
+Vaurien comes with a handful of useful :ref:`handlers`, but you can create your own handlers and plug them in a configuration file.

 In fact that's the best way to create realistic issues: imagine that you